thekadenh/betternx/README.md

 `rtype` can be `'list'`, which makes the function return a list of all triplets of nodes for which the motif exists.
 If `rtype` is anything other than `'list'`, the function will return an integer count of how many motifs there are.
 This does not account for subgraph isomorphisms.
 Caution: this algorithm is very slow and takes a long time to run.

 #### This function returns a list of all triplets of nodes for which the motif exists, or an integer count of how many motifs there are in G (depending on return type specified).

+## drawGz

+`def drawGz(G,z, colors=None, nsize = 600, flabel = True, orderthresh = 50, orderthreshsize = 100, width = 2, **kwargs):`

+`G` is the graph to draw.

+`z` is the partition vector of G. For example, if node 0 in G was in category 3, and node 1 was in category 1, and node 2 was in category 5, z = [3, 1, 5].

+`colors` is an optional array of color values that you want your partitions to be.

+`flabel` is a value that determines whether or not the nodes are labeled.
+Can be True or False.

+`orderthresh` is the threshold over which `flabel` = False by default and the node size changes.

+`orderthreshsize` is the size that nodes change to once they reach a certain threshold.

+`width` is the line width of edges.

+You can also pass in any other keyword arguments to nx.draw_networkx().

+#### This function outputs a plot and does not return anything.

+`def DCSBM(G, reps = 20, groups = 2, maxphase = 30, output = 'all'):`